platelminto/parse-torrent-title/README.md

 ## Contributing

 Submit a PR on the `dev` branch, including tests for what gets newly matched (if applicable).
-Please provide input torrent names in `tests/files/input.json` and full output json objects in `tests/files/output_raw.json` (where the fields `group`, `excess`, and `episodeName` don't have to be included).
-Also add the output to `tests/files/output_standard.json`, only including fields that are standardised, along with `title`.
+Please provide input torrent names in `tests/files/input.json` and full output json objects (with `standardise=False`) in `tests/files/output_raw.json` (where the fields `group`, `excess`, and `episodeName` don't have to be included).
+Also add the standardised output to `tests/files/output_standard.json`, only including fields that are changed, along with `title`.

 ## License